hernanrazo/loan_predictor_demo/README.md

 print(df.isnull().sum())
 ```

-it should return all zeroes.
+It should return all zeroes.

 To make the model, first we define a function that fits, trains, and prints out accuracy and cross-validation scores: